richgrov/Eyethon/README.md

 ## Why?

-GDScript is a great language for the purpose it's trying to solve: game engines
+GDScript is a great language for its domain: game engines

-- Approachable syntax designed for beginners
+- Beginner-friendly, approachable syntax
-- Object-oriented nature is perfect for game engines
-- Stricter than similar dynamic languages, opening possibilities for better optimizations
+- Gradually typed, opening possibilities for better optimization
 - Established ecosystem of editors, IDEs, and tools
+- Object-oriented nature is perfect for game programming

 ## Goals and non-goals